 The queen ant is one of, if not the most, important ant in a colony.
 Without the queen, the colony will die out, as the queen ant is the one who is responsible for laying the eggs.
+They can be very long-lived.
+A carpenter ant queen, for example, can live to be 25 years old.
 People who keep ant colonies need to be able to identify the queen, so that they can be sure that their ant colony will prosper.
 Conversely, people who want to get rid of an ant colony need to be able to identify the queen in order to eliminate her.

 Many people think that queen ants are always the largest ants in the colony, and in some cases, this is correct.
 For example, Leaf Cutter queen ants tower above the worker ants in their colonies.
 However, there are some exceptions.
 Mystrium Mysticum ants, found in Madagascar, have queens that are actually smaller, and a different color, than the worker ants.
 For that reason, size cannot be the only determining factor when identifying a queen ant.

 The features of a queen ant are almost exactly the same as the other ants of her species.
 For example, queen ants all have exoskeletons, and a body divided into three sections: the head, thorax and abdomen, as well as jointed antennae.
 Unlike the other ants, however, young queens are born with wings, used only for her one nuptial flight.
 Looking for an ant with wings, however, is not a good way to identify a queen ant, since many species of ants have winged worker bees as well.

 How You Can Identify the Queen